PrometheanDissident/prometheandissident.github.io/pages/epistemology.md

 Karl Popper himself eventually conceded this fact<ref>https://plato.stanford.edu/entries/popper/#CritEval</ref>, and asserted that it is impossible to discriminate between scientific versus non-scientific theories on the basis of falsification alone.
 Readjustment of auxiliary hypotheses is natural and integral to the sciences, and is not necessarily done in a dishonest manner.
 It thus cannot be discounted as a valid way to reinterpret empirical findings which may have been previously claimed to falsify a theory.
 He attempted to outline conditions for whether a modification of auxiliary hypotheses itself was genuinely scientific, or whether it was ad hoc (invented for preserving a belief/theory for its own sake).
 Popper later asserted that Marxism was not unscientific because it was unfalsifiable, but because its advocates preserved it from falsificationism through ad hoc modification of auxiliary hypotheses.
 How the adjustment of auxiliary hypotheses can be assessed to be scientific or ad hoc opens up a new problem, and there appears to be no clear solution to it.

+What is ultimately demonstrated with the Duhem-Quine thesis however is that science cannot be reducible to raw empiricism.
+Every piece of information can only be interpreted through presupposing a certain set of auxiliary hypotheses, some of which are inevitably not directly challenged by the observation itself.
+This can be understood as having a theoretical framework, regardless of whether it is explicitly or implicitly articulated as such.
+Theory can be challenged by empirical evidence and how it's interpreted, and empirical evidence and how it's intepreted can be challenged by theory.
+It is not a one-sided process as Popperian falsificationism would suggest that it is.

 While falsificationism is not a good way to engage with science, as it becomes functionally meaningless, I hold that parsimony or Occam's razor is one strong heuristic for scientific reasoning.
 Occam's razor is a principle coined by the 14th century philosopher William of Ockham, which states that when comparing two competing theories, the simplest explanation is to be preferred<ref>https://www.britannica.com/topic/Occams-razor</ref>.
 It suggests that the theory with the fewest number of assumptions is to be preferred over and above a set of competing explanations.
 This helps to counter the problem of any information falsifying a theory being ad hoc reinterpreted through the introduction of new auxiliary hypotheses, as any large number of new auxiliary hypotheses can be dismissed through the use of Occam's razor.

 Importantly, Occam's razor shouldn't be misused to suggest that more simple theories are necessarily better than more complex theories.
 The theories have to have some level of explanatory power to them, and if a theory doesn't, then no matter how simple it is, it is not a useful theory.
 However, Occam's razor can be effectively employed when comparing two theories of equal or roughly equal explanatory power.
 In this case, the simpler theory should take prevedence.
 This notion can be justified mathematically speaking using probability theory<ref>https://en.wikipedia.org/wiki/Occam%27s_razor#Mathematical</ref>.
 All assumptions by definition create a possibility for error or incorrectness.
 Thus, if the introduction of a new assumption does not improve the accuracy of a theory, its net effect is only to increase the probability that the overall theory is wrong.

+Occam's razor can be invaluable in addressing the problem of determining whether auxiliary hypotheses are ad hoc in nature.
+If one were to point to several independent lines of evidence in favor of one theory, in the case where lines of evidence are dismissed through ad hoc introduction of auxiliary hypotheses, these will generally differ in explaining each individual line of evidence.
+Occam's razor or the principle of parsimony will generally rule in favor of the theory, as one explanation for a set of phenomena is more parsimonious than multiple explanations for multiple sets of phenomena.
+The use of this strategy can also be beneficial as it increases the probability that a person begins engaging in [kettle logic](https://prometheandissident.github.io/epistemic-progressivism-supplement/#kettle-logic) to try and tear down each line of evidence, after which you can be consident that the explanations are ad hoc.

 ### The Validity of Appeals to Authority